olsonk/pix-e/README.md

 ## Features
-- Creates a GIF at the press of a button and saves it locally
+- Creates a GIF at the press of a button and saves it locally, plus uploads to Google Drive
 - Optionally tweet the created GIF
 - The GIF can be made to run START => END or "rebound" START <=> END
 - Status LEDs keep the user informed as to what's going on